Resonances extracted in truncated partial-wave analysis are effective mixtures of angular momenta (Possible implications for H\"ohler's clustering): Fitting observables with truncated bilinears

 where

 If the order-1 bilinear ansatz reproduces the first three Legendre coefficients exactly, one has

 This immediately yields the direct relations

-Substituting the expressions for $F_0,F_1,F_2$ gives the explicit connection to the original coefficients:
+Substituting the expressions for $F_0$, $F_1$, $F_2$ gives the explicit connection to the original coefficients:

-These three equations constrain the fitted order-1 bilinear amplitude up to the usual phase ambiguities. \\ \\ The important point is that the fitted lower-order quantities depend on combinations of all three original coefficients $a_0$, $a_1$, and $a_2$.
+These three equations constrain the fitted order-1 bilinear amplitude up to the usual phase ambiguities.

+The important point is that the fitted lower-order quantities depend on combinations of all three original coefficients $a_0$, $a_1$, and $a_2$.
 Therefore, if the original coefficients contain pole contributions in $W$, then the fitted low-order quantities inherit mixed dependence on those pole-bearing terms.
 In that precise sense, truncation produces mixing of resonance-carrying contributions already at the level of the fitted bilinear problem.
-The present toy model does not attempt a separate analysis of the analytically continued poles of the reconstructed truncated amplitudes; its purpose is to establish the mixing mechanism itself. \\ \\ The above relations hold if the first three Legendre coefficients can be matched exactly by the order-1 Hermitian bilinear ansatz.
+The present toy model does not attempt a separate analysis of the analytically continued poles of the reconstructed truncated amplitudes; its purpose is to establish the mixing mechanism itself.

+The above relations hold if the first three Legendre coefficients can be matched exactly by the order-1 Hermitian bilinear ansatz.
 In general, this need not be the case.
 If no exact solution exists, the fitted coefficients $\alpha_0$ and $\alpha_1$ are defined instead by the minimization of the reduced least-squares functional

 The explicit relations above should therefore be understood as the special case in which the low-order coefficients are reproduced exactly.

 It is nevertheless clear that $\alpha_0$ and $\alpha_1$ each depend on all three order-2 amplitude coefficients.
 The analytic structure of the initial coefficients is therefore redistributed throughout the lower-order solution.
 Consequently, even if one starts with distinct resonant contributions in the $S$, $P$, and $D$ partial waves, characterized by $L=0,1,2$, the lower-order bilinear fit represents a superposition of these contributions.